diogovalentte/rock_in_rio_twitter_scraper/README.md

 ---
 1. Create a file named "**.env**", this file should be equal to the "**.env.example**" file.
 You can just copy the file (use default variables) or change the variables.
-2. Create a folder that Elasticsearch can store data:
+2. Create a folder where Elasticsearch can store data:
 ```sh
 mkdir es_data && chown 1000:1000 es_data
 ```
-3. Execute the bellow command to create the Docker containers of Elasticsearch and MongoDB in background:
+3. Execute the bellow command to create the Docker containers of Elasticsearch and MongoDB in the background:
 ```sh
 docker compose up -d
 ```